alvaroderas/pet-breed-classifier/README.md

 ## Screenshots

-An example of prediction results from a trained model:
+An example of prediction results from a trained model, a 90% accuracy:
 ![Predictions](imgs/wastepredictions90.png)

 ## Installation